 Dimensionality reduction based on non-parametric mutual information.
 Neurocomputing 2012.

 Unsupervised Feature Selection based on Non-Parametric Mutual Information.
-IEEE International Workshop on Machine Learning for Signal Processing (MLSP), 2012.
+MLSP, 2012.

 A nonparametric information theoretic clustering algorithm.
 ICML, 2010.